gkpln3/CapsLockNoDelay/README.md

 # CapsLockNoDelay
-Removes annoying delay when pressing caps lock on Mac OS.
+Removes annoying delay when pressing the caps lock on Mac OS.

-Confirmed working on MacOS Monterey 12.3.1
+Confirmed working on MacOS Monterey 12.4

 # Install
 Download from [releases](https://github.com/gkpln3/CapsLockNoDelay/releases) or compile from source.